RihabFekii/PySpark-AI-service-data-processing-NiFi/Readme.md

-# End-to-end AI Solution With PySpark & Real-time Data Processing With Apache NiFi
+# End-to-end AI solution with PySpark & real time data processing with Apache NiFi

-This project demostrates in a first phase, how to collect data in real-time via the [Conext Broker](https://fiware-orion.readthedocs.io/en/master/), transform it and persist it using [DRACO](https://github.com/ging/fiware-draco)(based on Apache NiFi).
-In a second phase, how to run Apache Spark and Jupyter Notebooks on a Google Cloud [Dataproc](https://cloud.google.com/dataproc) cluster.
+This project demostrates in a first phase, how to collect data in real-time via the [FIWARE Context Broker](https://fiware-orion.readthedocs.io/en/master/), transform and persist it using [DRACO](https://github.com/ging/fiware-draco) (based on Apache NiFi).
+In a second phase, it shows how to run Apache Spark and Jupyter Notebooks on a Google Cloud [Dataproc](https://cloud.google.com/dataproc) cluster.

 ## Agenda